 Nominate a Graduating Student

-This award recognizes an undergraduate senior each year who has demonstrated exemplary leadership during their time at Brown in academics, athletics, extra-curricular activities, and/or off-campus efforts, or a combination of these.
-This award carries a monetary prize in the amount of $1,000.
+The Susan Pilch Friedman ’77, P’08 Excellence Award in Women’s Leadership recognizes an undergraduate senior each year who has demonstrated exemplary leadership during their time at Brown – this could be in academics, athletics, extra-curricular activities, and/or off-campus efforts, or a combination of these.

 Alumnae News & Stories